KelvCodes/KelvCodes/README.md

 - 📄 Know about my experiences [portfolio]()

-- ⚡ Fun fact *I am a social and an opened person*
+- ⚡ Fun fact; *I am a social and an opened person*